tingtingwan/martech_marketing_automation/streamlit-app-template/README.md

 ## Databricks Streamlit App Template

-Build a Streamlit app on Databricks for a marketing workflow (brief → creative → compliance → launch → analysis) without any fake data.
+Build a Streamlit app on Databricks for a marketing workflow (brief → creative → compliance → launch → analysis).
 This template keeps the exact UI and styling from the reference app, but leaves all data connections for you to wire up to your own sources.

 ### What this gives your team
 - A ready-to-run UI for your campaign workflow